From $SL(5,\mathbb{R})$ Yang-Mills theory to induced gravity: Introduction

 \section{Introduction}

 Four-dimensional metric free gauge theories of gravities have been studied for almost four decades, see for instance \cite{MacDowell:1977jt,Stelle:1979aj,Pagels:1983pq,Gotzes:1989wn,Tresguerres:2008jf,Tseytlin:1981nu,Mielke:2011zza,Sobreiro:2011hb}.
 This kind of theories are of great relevance on the construction of a quantum gravity model because spacetime deformation and equivalence principle are consequences of the dynamics of the theory, see \cite{Sobreiro:2011hb,Sobreiro:2007pn,Sobreiro:2012dp,Sobreiro:2012iv}.
 In that sense, the usual incompatibilities between the principles of quantum filed theory and geometrodynamics are avoided.
 Another important motivation is the fact that all other three fundamental interactions, namely quantum chromodynamics, quantum electrodynamics and weak interactions, are described by gauge theories in flat space \cite{Itzykson:1980rh}.
-Moreover, quantum field theory can only provide reliable predictions through computations in flat space\footnote{Actually, only in Euclidean space.
-To perform explicit computations in quantum field theory, a Wick rotation from Minkowski to Euclidean space is required and this kind of procedure is only valid at perturbation theory \cite{Itzykson:1980rh}.} \cite{Itzykson:1980rh}.
+Moreover, quantum field theory can provide reliable predictions through computations in flat space\footnote{For practical reasons, we have to do computations (and therefore, predictions) in \textit{Euclidean} signature spaces, which might be connected to Lorentzian ones by a Wick rotation.
+It is well-known that, to do concrete computations in standard QFT, a Wick rotation must be performed in order to have a tractable path integral.
+At the perturbative level, this is nothing else but a change of variables which can always be done.
+On the other hand, there is no proof that a Wick rotation can be performed at non-perturbative level.}